genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 To ensure a correct installation, you must follow the product installation procedure.

 ## installRelease script
+This script installs an application on the Genesis platform from the specified file.

+### Syntax
 The installRelease script takes two arguments: one mandatory and one optional:

 ```bash